Skip to content

 Christopher Robin needs your help to plan a surprise picnic for all his friends in the Hundred Acre Wood.
 Can you help get everything ready before all his friends arrive?
 But what’s this?
 It appears all the honey and picnic food have gone missing from the Hundred Acre Wood!
 Christopher Robin needs your help to find everything and finish setting up the party before his friends arrive.

 Work together as you race against the clock in this new “Puzzle Room” adventure.
 Put your problem-solving skills to the test as you find clues, solve puzzles, and work as a team to find all the honey.
 This is an add-on experience, and additional tickets are required.
-The experience is 45-minutes in length and recommended for ages 4 and above.
+The experience is 30 minutes in length and recommended for ages 4 and above.
 This experience will run on select days and times so please check the calendar for more details.
 Museum admission is required for this add-on activity, and includes access to the full Museum.
-The add on Honey Hunt is $8.00
+The add on Honey Hunt is $12.00 and tickets are required for all participants.

 The Hundred Acre Wood: Honey Hunt Dates